Teambook for Resource Managers

 This makes it easy to respond to delays, shifting priorities, or scope changes without rebuilding plans from scratch.

-Step 3: Plan pipeline work with unassigned bookings
+Step 3: Plan pipeline work with tentative bookings and placeholders

 Spreadsheets struggle with tentative work.